Kennitos/search_engine_JuNocta/README.md

 #### The search engine itself

-As explained earlier, the search engine provides six advanced options when searching
+When `1` or `4` is pressed, a new window will pop up.
+This window contains the tkinter application in which the search engine is designed.
+The search engine provides the user with a entry box to type the query.
+After which the user can either click on the search button or press the `enter` button on his keyboard.
+As explained earlier, the search engine provides six functionalities when searching
 1. Using the 'cell_type' dropdown menu to choose a cell_type (`markdown`, `code`, `raw` or `heading`)
 2. Using the 'output_type' dropdown menu to choose a code output_type (`stream`, `execute_result`,`display_data`, `pyout`, `error`, `pyerr` or `no output`)
 3. Using Boolean operators and parentheses to split queries